muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 ~~~~

-As previously mentioned, the documents fed into the Vector Data Base for this specific use case,
+As previously mentioned, the documents stored in the Vector Database for this specific
-correspond to any kind of Network Operation Documentation, which makes this kind of systems a
+use case correspond to various types of Network Operation Documentation.
+Thus, this system
-powerful tool that provides quick and efficient access to complex information, that can span different
+serves as a powerful tool, offering quick and efficient access to complex
+information across different areas of the Network Operations landscape, including
-areas like Network infrastructure, Standard Operating Procedures, Security documentation, Incident and change reports, etc.
+network infrastructure, Standard Operating Procedures, security documentation,
+incident reports, and more.

 * Interfaces and APIs